 Martha May: Oh.
 Right.

-- MirrorMask, when Helena insists to her mother that Valentine is not her boyfriend.
+- In MirrorMask, Helena insists to her mother that Valentine is not her boyfriend.

 - No Strings Attached: The line is used word for word.